bryanbcook/PSBlogger/README.md

-# TyporaBloggerAPI
+# PSBlogger

-A PowerShell library for publishing markdown files authored in Typora to Blogger.
-This library exists because _OpenLiveWriter_ isn't being actively maintained and [Typora](https://typora.io) is awesome.
-The intention is that you would author your blog posts in Typora and then drop to a command-prompt to publish them to Blogger.
+A PowerShell library for publishing markdown files authored in markdown to Blogger.
+This library exists because _OpenLiveWriter_ isn't being actively maintained and [Typora](https://typora.io) and [Obsidian](https://obsidian.md) are awesome.
+The intention is that you would author your blog posts in markdown and then drop to a command-prompt to publish them to Blogger.

 > **Note**:
 >